Doctoral School in Polish language

 Faculty of Physical Education

-Unit where research will be conducted: Department of Biomedical Sciences University Research Project: Polygenic determinants of exercise capacity profiling in athletes Head of the University Research Project: Prof. Andrzej Mastalerz, PhD Number of vacancies for doctoral candidates: 1 Proposed research supervisor for the candidate for the Doctoral School: Prof. Andrzej Mastalerz, PhD, e-mail: andrzej.mastalerz@awf.edu.pl | |
+Unit where research will be conducted: Department of Biomedical Sciences University Research Project: "The influence of genetic factors on sporting performance – performance profiling based on candidate genetic variants" Head of the University Research Project: Prof. Andrzej Mastalerz, PhD Number of vacancies for doctoral candidates: 1 Proposed research supervisor for the candidate for the Doctoral School: Prof. Andrzej Mastalerz, PhD, e-mail: andrzej.mastalerz@awf.edu.pl | |

 |---|---|

-Required competence and scientific achievements | Basic knowledge of somatic measurement methodology, dietary assessment methods, and nutritional status evaluation |
+Required competence and scientific achievements | 1. reliability, 2. punctuality, 3. knowledge of physical fitness. |

 Faculty of Rehabilitation